Quilibrium.one

 Check node info

 After your node has been running for at least 30 minutes, run this command from your root folder to check the node info (Node version, Peer ID, Quil balance).
-For this to work, you need to setup the gRPC calls first.
+For this to work, you need to first.
 To go to the root folder, just type cd .

 cd ~/ceremonyclient/node && GOEXPERIMENT=arenas go run ./... -node-info